-The lunch usually served after the hike around 2 pm.
+Lunch is usually served after the hike around 2 pm.
 We choose a very nice local restaurant with excellent Chinese food.
 There are a lot of dishes suitable for vegetarians.

 Is there a toilet stop on this hike?

 We will have a toilet stop before the hike started.
-As we will hike the wild Great Wall, the first 2 to 3 hours is only walk in the woods.
+As we will hike the wild Great Wall, the first 2 to 3 hours is only a walk in the woods.
 There is no toilet, but you can choose nature.
 There is a toilet in the Mutianyu section.